homiedopie/beberlei.de/_sources/2015/02/26/integrate_symfony_and_webpack.txt

     });

-You can compare this to PHPs ``require()`` and autoloading functionality, something that Javascript has historically been lacking and usually leading to some many thousands lines of code javascript files.
+You can compare this to PHPs ``require()`` and autoloading functionality, something that Javascript has historically been lacking and usually leads to javascript files with many thousands lines of code.
 You can also use `CommonJS-style <http://webpack.github.io/docs/commonjs.html>`_ module loading if your prefer this approach.

 The downside of adding this functionality is that your code **always** has to run through Webpack to work on the browser.
 But Webpack solves this geniously by including a web-server that does the translation for you in the background all the time.
-With a little help of a configuration file called ``webpack.config.js`` we can start our assets development server ``webpack-dev-server --progress --colors --port 8090 --content-base=web/``:
+With a little help of a configuration file called ``webpack.config.js``

 .. code-block:: js